FIX: The Linked Image Cannot Be Displayed in Outlook 2010

 Open Outlook 2010, and all your images will appear as they should.

-Method 4: Disable any of your antivirus program’s features that protect cache
+Method 4: Disable any features in your antivirus program that protect the cache.

 ABOUT THE AUTHOR